Garbage & Waste

 How to file a complaint

-Contact the Health District by phone, email, or download and return a Complaint Investigation Request (PDF).
+Contact the Health District by phone, email or HERE.
 Your name and phone number are kept confidential, but they help ensure we can do proper follow-up and investigation.
 Anonymous complaints may not be investigated.

 Please be prepared to provide the following information:

 - What is the problem?
 Describe the type of nuisance and how often it happens

 - Where is the problem?
 Street address or cross streets, plus city and zip code